fiberseq/fibertools-rs/README.md

 ![Center](/images/center.png)

 # `ft-predict-m6a`
 [Help page for predict-m6a](/docs/ft-predict-m6a-help.md).
 Predict m6A positions using HiFi kinetics data and encode the results in the MM and ML bam tags.
+See install instructions for how to include CNN support.

 # TODO
 - [ ] Add `rustybam` stats to ft `all`